fatehr15/ai-assisted-webpages/README.md

 - **DeepSeak**: Helped scaffold full pages from prompts and offered variations when something didn’t work.
 - **Bolt**: Useful for refining repetitive patterns and quickly adjusting style elements.

 I interacted with these tools in plain English.
 I asked for specific layouts, features like countdowns, responsive designs, or registration forms.
-The AIs responded with ready-to-copy code, complete with comments and suggestions.
+The AIs responded with ready to copy code, complete with comments and suggestions.

 ---

 ### 🌐 Deployment & Backend

-- **Netlify**: Used for hosting both sites quickly and easily, thanks to its free-tier deployment system.
+- **Netlify**: Used for hosting both sites quickly and easily, thanks to its free tier deployment system.
 - **Supabase**: Provided a lightweight backend for storing form submissions and enabling basic dynamic interactions.
-Setup was AI-guided.
+Setup was AI guided.

 ---